solidboredom/sumUp/README.md

 ```
 ![screeen](/images/sumUpExample3.png)

-if you want  your module to remove form other soids (say moke holes in the whole thing), and than add a new solid inside the holes (say Bolts) you use the _addAfterRemove()_;
+if you want  your module to remove form other solids (say moke holes in the whole thing), and than add a new solid inside the holes (say Bolts) you use the _addAfterRemove()_;
 you just put the predicates _add(),remove(), addAfterRemoving()_ in front of the parts of your module to signalize what this concrete part is used for (see below)
 ```c#
 include<sumup.scad>